"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 💡The hint lies in pausing for “this very moment”.

-If you’ve found the answer, you may skip this section.
+If you’ve found the answer, you can skip this section.

 Don’t you think there might be more than one answer?